serdival/NEM-Data-Challenge/README.md

 ### 1st Stage:
 Each candidate received a CSV dataset of approximately 10GB.
 The file contained about 375 million rows of timestamp / variable / value (sampling frequency in seconds).
-The goal was to ìhorizontalizeî the dataset calculating ten-minute averages.
+The goal was to ‚Äúhorizontalize‚Äù the dataset calculating ten-minute averages.
 Once the file was processed, the participant had to make a data quality analysis in a graphical report allowing NEM to visually understand the quality of the processed data.

 ### 2nd Stage:
 The candidates was asked to develop a module capable of predicting the energy production to a given weather forecast.
 To this effect, a 5 months historical dataset (SCADA + weather forecast) was provided.

-In this Github repository you can find the Python scripts I used to solve the tasks proposed throughout the three Data Challenge phases together with the final reports submitted.
+In this Github repository you can find the Python scripts and technical reports I used to solve the proposed tasks and end up winning the challenge.

-Hope you find it useful,
+Hope you find it useful.

 Sergio